MC 4613 DVD - Hi-Fi System AEG - Free user manual and instructions

 i NOTE:

 Please ensure a suitable size of the photos.
 Large size photos may take some time to be displayed or may not be displayed at all.
 It is of advantage if the size of the photo corresponds with the screen size of the playback device.
 For TVs this is normally 1024x576 pixel (TV-aspect 16:9) or 768x576 (TV-aspect 4:3).
+Please note that any conversion generally involves a loss of data with respect to the original format.

-Start the replay of photos by selecting the fi le from which the replay shall start Page 55, "Selecting file/directory and starting replay".
+Start the replay of photos by selecting the file from which the replay shall start ⇒ Page 55, "Selecting file/directory and starting replay".

 Scrolling

 Manual: Press the PREV I◀◀" (Fig. 3/14) or NEXT ▶▶I" button (Fig. 3/13) on the remote control to scroll forward or back.
+Automatic: Press the „PLAY/PAUSE ▶II“ button (Fig. 3/7).
+The pictures change automatically.

 Rotating a photo